abelgacem/tool/docs/list/jekyll/whatis/tag.md

 ```

 # To know
-- All tags registered in the current site are exposed to Liquid templates via `site.tags`.
+- All tags registered in the current site are exposed to Liquid templates via site.tags.
-- Iterating over `{{site.tags}`} on a page will yield another array with two items
+- Iterating over the var site.tags on a page will yield another array with two items
   - first item is the name of the tag
   - second item is an array of posts with that tag.